gabivaleriano/HealthDataBR/README.md

 ## Pre_processing filters ([disease]_filters.pdf)

-Includes a brief description of the filters used to select features and patients.
+Includes a brief description of filters used to select features and patients.

 ## Dataset folders